 Arch blisters are curious, in that the arch isn’t a particularly weightbearing area of your foot.
-In this article, you’ll learn how to prevent arch blisters from your shoes, thanks to an email from Paul who had just bought new shoes; and without orthotics, a common problem I deal with as a podiatrist.
+In this article, you’ll hear from two people with arch blisters, one with edge arch blisters and the other with under arch blisters.

 Paul did all the right things when he brought new shoes.
-He was happy with his old pair, so naturally, when the time came, he upgraded to the new model.
+He was happy with his old pair, so naturally, when the time came, he upgraded to the newer version of the same model.
 This is what his arch blister looked like in the early stages (below).
 If you want to see how his blister ended up (and you’re not squeamish) take a look here (right foot) and here (left foot).

 These shoes are giving me blisters in my arch.
 As with all new trainers I wore them in by using them as my weekend trainer – walking in them and doing a few shorter runs here and there so they were adjusted to my feet, trying to minimise the potential of blisters / problems.